Skip to main content

 There are three reflection rooms located in Michigan Housing spaces across campus.
 They may be used for meditation, prayer, or spending time in quiet reflection.

-The reflection room located in The Connector is intended for anyone in Michigan Housing.
+The reflection rooms located in The Connector and South Quad are intended for anyone in Michigan Housing.
 The Couzens Hall reflection room is for the hill community residents.
 And Bursley Hall’s reflection room is for Bursley residents.

 A complete list of reflection rooms can be found on the Trotter Multicultural Center website